 Not Partially Fully

 Objective achieved achieved achieved Comments

-Tree planting Yes We planted up a further 5 acres of forest using approx. 2500 trees of 45
+Tree planting Yes We planted up a further 5 acres of forest

-species.
+using approx. 2000 trees of 50 species.

+We have propagated 40 Embellia

+keniensis from seed, the first time this

+has ever been done from this

+exceedingly rare climber.

-Plant biodiversity Yes We have the largest (in terms of
+Plant biodiversity Yes We have the largest (in terms of number

-number of species) ex situ collection
+of species) ex situ collection of

-of indigenous plants in one area in any
+indigenous plants in one area in any

 collection in East Africa

-Avian biodiversity Yes We now have recorded 158 spp of
+Avian and mammal Yes We now have recorded 163 spp. of birds

-birds compared with baseline in 2001
+biodiversity compared with baseline in 2001 of 35

-of 25 spp
+spp.
+Forest still too young for rarer

+canopy spp. and breeding colobus.
+Bush

+pig and clawless otter recorded.

 Forest maintenance Yes Paths and forest maintained.
 This

 includes thinning, beating up, native

-forest mensuration and photography
+forest mensuration, some labelling and

+photography

 Control of exotic Yes The most expensive part of the whole

 and invasive plant operation, esp.
 Cestrum aurantiacum,

-species bug weed, and wattle &eucalypt
+species bug weed, and wattle and eucalyptus

 regrowth.